JoeTomkinson/SimpleKeep/README.md

 1. Download or clone this repository.
 2. Open `index.html` in your browser.

-That’s it — everything runs client-side.
+That’s it; everything runs client-side.

 ---